dcunited001/dcunited001.github.io/_drafts/our-revolution-of-empowerment-engineering-diffusion-of-influence.md

     individuals in society. therefore, if we can create social institutions which enable us to quickly more efficiently educate people, then we should

+- and if influence emerges from the bottom up, then it's advantageous to leverage and exclusivize influence over subgroups of people.
+  - we all have people who influence us.
+Those who are subject to larger, more dispersed networks are subject to more influences.
+There is disparity in the level of influence from specific nodes to subgroups and individuals.

 - transition into discussing why this implies our main struggle is philosophical